TEDS Data Access Policy

 The steering committee may request amendments or clarifications in a submitted data request form.
 Once the final version has been received, the steering committee will usually be able to give an initial decision of acceptance or rejection within two weeks.
 The process may occasionally take longer than two weeks, for example at busy periods or if the data request has some unusual requirements.

-When a data request has been accepted, and if the analysis is to be done outside KCL, the next stage will be to set up a data sharing agreement - see section 5 below for further details.
+When a data request has been accepted, and unless the data are to be shared only with researchers within KCL, the next stage will be to set up a data sharing agreement - see section 5 below for further details.
 This agreement will be initiated with the contracts department at KCL, after which it will be the applicant’s responsibility to secure completion by their own university’s contracts department.

 Once the data sharing agreement has been finalised and received by the steering committee and the analysis has been pre-registered, we will aim to provide a dataset for the applicant’s project within a further two weeks.
 For a KCL project that does not require a data sharing agreement, we will aim to provide a dataset for the applicant’s project within two weeks of the completion of OSF pre-registration.